steve-canham/imp_ror/docs/1_Background.md

+<h2>Background</h2>

+<h3>Summary</h3>

-A small program to process and summarise ROR organisation data, as made available by ROR on Zenodo (see https://ror.readme.io/docs/data-dump).
+imp_ror is a small program to process and summarise ROR organisation data, as made available by ROR on Zenodo (see https://ror.readme.io/docs/data-dump).
 A new version of the data is posted on a roughly monthly basis.
 The program processes and retains a single version at a time, but retains summaries of the key features of all versions imported.
 Data is stored using a Postgres database.

 As outputs, the system can summarise any specific version as a text file, or create a set of CSV files representing the stored summary data, for a single version or for all those so far imported.